cmac-duke/physical-computing/_docs/tutorials/hello-sparkfun-photon.md

 ### Step 3: Connect your photon using the USB

 Connect your particle device to your computer.
+The device's onboard RGB LED will blink *blue*.

 ### Step 4: Get the Mac Address of Your Photon